Historyguy.com

 Ben Shalom Bernanke (b.
 June 6,1963)

 Ben Bernank was (b.
-December 13, 1953) is the current Chairman of the United States Federal Reserve.
+December 13, 1953) is a former Chairman of the United States Federal Reserve.
 Bernanke is a Republican originally appointed to the Chairmanship of the Federal Reserve by President George W. Bush in October 2005.
 Bernanke at that time served as chairman of President Bush’s Council of Economic Advisers.
 Following his confirmation by the U.S. Senate, Bernanke succeeded Alan Greenspan on February 1, 2006.
 Chairman Bernanke was nominated for a second term by President Barack Obama in 2009 but many Senators oppose Bernanke's renomination due to concerns over the health of the economy and Bernanke's role in dealing with the Great Recession .
 In 2009, Bernanke was declared the TIME magazine person of the year.

 Critics point to Bernanke's long history as a member of the government's economic infrastructure over the years as evidence that at least some of the blame for the Mortgage Crisis that propelled the world into the Great Recession belongs on Bernanke's shoulders.